Starexify/BadHUD/README.md

 -Vertical Score Bar - Moves the Score in the left side of the screen (also adds combo counter)

-- KPS Counter (Beta) - Just counts your Keys Per Second
+- KPS Counter - Just counts your Keys Per Second

 (Look at mod images for better example of how they look)